hanernlee/WDI-PROJECT-1-Bit-Tac-Toe/README.md

 ## Challenges

-In developing this web application, there were a lot of challenges that I faced.
+There were a lot of challenges that I faced in developing this web application.
 I was not entirely happy with the way my function was written to check for wins.
-Perhaps I could have used a loop and at the same time check for winning combinations.
+Perhaps I could have used a loop and at the same time check for winning combinations for a dry'er code.

 Other challenges involved understanding how to append child image as well as playing around with modals.
 This project was definitely a good learning experience as a beginner.

 ###Touch Compatibility on iOS devices
-CSS:hover was causing a few issues when I loaded this on an iPhone, below code was added to remove hover ability when the device is touch capable
+CSS:hover was causing a few issues when I loaded this on a mobile device.
+Below code was added to remove hover ability when the device is touch capable.

 Added class no-touch to element with hover